Mid June this ad appeared on Facebook from The Netherlands Dance Theatre (NDT).

 I found it really hard to watch this ‘improvisation’ class, because real improvisation is about agency.
 In this video the dancers are in complete unison, the material offered is not opening any avenues for independent movement research, but rather connects to an aesthetic that can certainly be replicated.
 It’s more of a rehearsal; the older dancer is choreographing material and the younger dancer is interpreting his ideas, she has a very narrow margin of agency.
 She could be replaced and it would make no difference.

 Yes, improvisation is absolutely choreography, in that it creates dance, and yes, all choreography must in some way undergo a process of improvisation, even if it is only about figuring out the steps and teaching them later – but improvisation is so much more that that – it’s about making one’s own choices and having something to say about the world.
-When teaching/leading improvisation the idea is to open up possibilities for others to say their say. improvisation must move beyond aesthetic, otherwise its just choreographing/directing/authoring on others’ bodies.
+When teaching/leading improvisation the idea is to open up possibilities for others to say their say. improvisation must move beyond aesthetic, otherwise its just choreographing/directing/

 I have attended many of your performances, especially in my first years in Holland, and I remember liking your work and admiring the craftsmanship and beautiful dancing.